The Rebel (1961 film): Critical

+The Monthly Film Bulletin wrote: "Tony Hancock, the funniest of the television comedians, has made the dangerous transition to the larger screen rather more happily than most.
+The script, by his TV writers, keeps the element of brave fantasy, the conviction of unrecognised grandeur; and Hancock at work, chipping away at his appalling statue, squirting; paint with bland optimism over his action painting, is a fine figure.
+One misses, though, his anchor-man, the astringent Sidney James, and the whole background of down-at-heel respectability."

-An anonymous reviewer (most likely Dudley Carew) in The Times, at the time of the film's British release, said Hancock had "made the transition from small to large screen" in this film "with gratifying success".
+The Times, at the time of the film's British release, wrote that Hancock had "made the transition from small to large screen" in this film "with gratifying success".

-On its release in the US, under the title Call Me Genius (retitled as there was an existing TV series with the same name), the film was not well received.
+Variety wrote: "The slideover from TV stardom to success on the bigger screen has been a hazardous one for many of Britain's television comedians.
+Tony Hancock, one of U.K.'s hottest TV comics, has waited his moment cautiously.
+Apart from a minor appearance in an unimportant farce some years ago, he has shuffled uneasily away from pix.
+But, with The Rebel, his takeover bid can be rated a reasonable success."

 Bosley Crowther in The New York Times wrote: "Norman Wisdom can move over.
-The British have found a low comedian who is every bit as low as he is and even less comical".
-He thought it was derivative.
+The British have found a low comedian who is every bit as low as he is and even less comical ... many of the comedy gimmicks are familiar from other films".

-A reviewer writing for the British Film Institute's Screenonline website commented: "In this film, comic rebellion places artists as the antithesis of workers and there is a kind of lazy shorthand at work that conflates artists with Paris, existentialism, angry young men, beatniks and beat poets.
+The British Film Institute's Screenonline website wrote: "In this film, comic rebellion places artists as the antithesis of workers and there is a kind of lazy shorthand at work that conflates artists with Paris, existentialism, angry young men, beatniks and beat poets.
 Cod philosophical discussions of what art is about permeate the film, but this reflects the times accurately".

-Galton and Simpson wrote in January 2012 that the best review they ever received was from artist Lucian Freud who reportedly described it as the best film made about modern art.
+Galton and Simpson wrote in 2012 that the best review they ever received was from artist Lucian Freud who reportedly described it as the best film made about modern art.